 Do you want to explore the unique Chinese culture, take a vacation in China, find reasons to learn Mandarin, and make friends?
 And in all that, get a rewarding experience and earn some good money in the end?

 If so, you can teach English in China.
-China is a perfect destination for ESL (English as a second language) teachers for many reasons.
+China is an ideal destination for ESL (English as a second language) teachers for several reasons.

 You can find everything you need with this ultimate step-by-step guide to getting a job teaching English in China!